refena/refena/refena/README.md

 Read the value of a provider and rebuild the widget / provider when the value changes.

-This should be used within a `build` method of a widget or inside a body of a `ViewProvider`.
+This should be used within a `build` method of a widget or inside a provider build lambda.

 **Warning:** Watching outside the `build` method can lead to inconsistent rebuilds.